-One of the largest porcelains in the Sir Percival David Collection at the British Museum – a beautiful blue and white glazed garden seat from the Ming dynasty (1368–1644) – will tour the UK in 2020.
+One of the largest porcelains in the Sir Percival David Collection at the British Museum – a beautiful blue and white glazed garden seat from the Ming dynasty (1368–1644) – will tour the UK in 2020 and 2021.

 This marks the first time that the seat has been lent to an external venue in the UK, presenting a rare opportunity to view the object outside of London as a British Museum Spotlight Loan.

 Crafted for the court of one of the longest-reigning of all the Ming dynasty emperors, the Wanli Emperor (r.
 1573–1620), the seat gives an invaluable insight into Chinese court culture.
-Travelling to museums in Manchester, Newcastle and Exeter between February and October 2020, each venue will display A Ming Emperor’s seat in a different context, ranging from the seat’s botanical connections to other cultures from around the world.
+Travelling to museums in Manchester and Exeter, each venue will display A Ming Emperor’s seat in a different context, ranging from the seat’s botanical connections to other cultures from around the world.

 The loan follows on from the 10th anniversary of the arrival, on long-term loan, of the Sir Percival David Collection at the British Museum.
 In this time, this is only the second time an object has been lent from the Sir Percival David Collection, following a loan of one of the ‘David’ vases to the Shanghai Museum in 2012.